azfarsuhail/fyp-backend/README.md

 - **`datetime.utcnow()` deprecation** — Python 3.12+ warns about this; will be migrated to `datetime.now(UTC)` in a future update.
 - **Pydantic `class Config` deprecation** — will be migrated to `model_config = ConfigDict(...)` in a future update.
 - The CNN model file (`CNN.keras`) is not included in the repository due to size — place it in `app/ml_assets/cnn_weights/`.
+- The Gatekeeper model file (`gatekeeper.keras`) is also not included — place it in the same directory.
+- **NGINX Rate Limiting**: Default is 10 requests/second with burst of 20 — adjust in `nginx.conf` if needed.
+- **Docker Resource Limits**: API container is limited to 3.5 CPU and 14GB memory — adjust in `docker-compose.yml` based on your instance specs.

 ---